The 20 Best Singleton-Merten Syndrome Doctors in Germany

 Bonn, NW, DE

-Hiroki Kato practices in Bonn, Germany.
+Hiroki Kato practices practicing medicine in Bonn, Germany.
 Mr. Kato is rated as a Distinguished expert by MediFind in the treatment of Singleton-Merten Syndrome.
-His top areas of expertise are Singleton-Merten Syndrome, Aicardi-Goutieres Syndrome, Severe Fever with Thrombocytopenia Syndrome, and Thrombocytopenia.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Singleton-Merten Syndrome, Aicardi-Goutieres Syndrome, Calcinosis, and Severe Acute Respiratory Syndrome (SARS).

 Learn about our expert tiers